-- The dispatch of Spinning Reserve (low cost impact) determines the dispatch of energy (high cost impact). - There is a high risk of market participants of having to provide Spinning Reserve when it is not efficient for them to do so. - The disconnect between Verve Energy and Non-Verve Energy dispatch prevents the market's ability to optimisation of the dispatch. - 2.
-Fixed Price, Opt-in, and Status Quo: All generators are paid the same availability charge for the supply of Ancillary Services.
+- The dispatch of Spinning Reserve (low cost impact) determines the dispatch of energy (high cost impact). - There is a high risk of market participants of having to provide Spinning Reserve when it is not efficient for them to do so. - The disconnect between Verve Energy and Non-Verve Energy dispatch prevents the market's ability to optimisation of the dispatch. - 2) Fixed Price, Opt-in, and Status Quo: All generators are paid the same availability charge for the supply of Ancillary Services.
 Non-Verve Energy Generators optimise the provision of Ancillary Service vs. the provision of energy and "offer" Spinning Reserve quantity on a day before basis.
-This offer would be made before the clearing of the Short Term Energy
+This offer would be made before the clearing of the Short Term Energy Market (STEM); as such participants could use the Spinning Reserve availability payment as a "hedge" against the STEM.
+Spinning Reserve is dispatched on the basis of the existing energy dispatch merit order.
+That is spinning reserve would be procured from generators, at the quantity defined by generators, on the basis of the existing dispatch order outlined in section 5.5.

-5.5.
 Penalties for not making available the declared spinning reserve, or failing to perform when called upon would apply.
 These penalties would need to be set at a level that drove performance but did not discourage Non-Verve Energy generator participation.